Jawe language: Consonantal system

-The following section is meant to show the structural changes to the reconstructed Proto-Oceanic consonantal system that lead to the development of the consonants used in Jawe.
+The following section is meant to show the structural changes to the reconstructed Proto-Oceanic consonantal system that led to the development of the consonants used in Jawe.

 Proto-Oceanic uvular *q divided into both *q and *qq in Proto-New Caledonia and eventually developed into velar *k and *kh in Proto-North.
 The earlier velar sounds of POc became palatal sounds which kept the two groups from merging.
 The velar k and kh sounds remained in the languages of the Hienghene region.

 Proto-Oceanic velar *k divided into *k and *kk in Proto-New Caledonia and eventually developed into palatalized *c and *ch in Proto-North.
 For the languages of the Hienghene region *c remained unchanged while *ch was weakened to hy or h.

 Proto-Oceanic laminal *s divided into *s or *ns, and *ss in Proto-New Caledonia, then further developed into stronger apicodental stops of *t̪ or *nd̪, and *t̪h, respectively, in Proto-North.
 In the languages of the Hienghene region the Proto-North apicodental *t̪ merged with retroflex *ṭ- and intervocalic retroflex lateral -l-.